ananddevbrat35/Email-REST-API-SERVICE/README.md

 Endpoint to initiate authorization using OAuth 2.0.
 This endpoint will create credentials that would be used for sending email, so call http://localhost:8080/auth from browser.

 ### /sendemail
 Endpoint to send email which is created with GMAIL REST API.
-Send post request on this endpoint with body of shown format:
+Send post request on this endpoint with body of shown format on http://localhost:8080/sendemail: \
 {
-    "to": "username@gmail.com",
+    "to": "username@gmail.com", \
-    "subject":"test mail ",
+    "subject":"test mail ", \
-    "message":"This is a test mail to check working"
+    "message":"This is a test mail to check working" \
 }